Utopias for a digital society. An essay competition

 Digital technologies have changed our lives significantly in the last twenty years.
 With the looming rise of artificial intelligence, virtual reality and data ubiquity, it seems evident that the biggest changes still lie ahead of us.
 What will the world look like two decades from now?
 How can society benefit from technology?
 How will we work, live, love, shape schools and the way we work in 2040?

 With our international essay competition twentyforty, we offered scientists a platform for imagining utopias beyond the usual research.
 The visionary stories address the opportunities and challenges that digital technologies present for society in the future of 2040.
 The stories will be published at the beginning of 2020.

 Currently, we are still in the process of polishing up the stories.
 On this page we keep you up to date on the process of the project.
 Please feel free to contact us for collaborations.

 Impressions from the essay sprint

-Researchers and thinkers are invited to submit their visions along the following topics:
+Researchers and thinkers were invited to submit their visions along five categories.

 Here you can explore the illustrations made at the Long Night of the Sciences 2019 at HIIG, revealing how our visitors imagine the year 2040 – when asked how we will learn, love, live, work and rule.
 Click on the drawings for the full version

 We thank all authors for participating in the essay competition and we are looking forward to share their utopian stories of our digital society in 2040.